Suffolk County Transit: History

+As of October 29, 2023, the New Suffolk County Transit Redesign has taken effect, with the new routes outlined below and new maps and schedules posted on the website at sctbus.org, with all routes no longer being designated with an "S".

 Fare

 The current Suffolk County Transit base fare for most one-way local bus travel is $2.25.
 For seniors, veterans and the disabled, the base fare is $0.75; personal care attendants (PCA) may ride for free when traveling with seniors or the disabled.
 Students with school-issued identification pay a reduced fare of $1.25.
-Undergraduate students of Stony Brook University (which prepays for the rides at the start of the school year so that it does not have to run its own buses) may ride to Smith Haven Mall on the S60 and 3D for free, with a valid SBU ID, on Saturdays.
+Undergraduate students of Stony Brook University (which prepays for the rides at the start of the school year so that it does not have to run its own buses) may ride to Smith Haven Mall on Route 51 for free, with a valid SBU ID, on weekends.
 Children under five years of age are free, with a limit of three children for every paying adult.

-Fare payment is conducted with the traditional non-digital use of Suffolk Transit bus tokens, coins or paper currency, and must be exact.
-There is no magnetic reader technology in use, such as NYC or Nassau County's MetroCard, in use.
+Fare payment is conducted with Suffolk Transit bus tokens, coins or paper currency, or via the FastFare app.
+If excess fare is paid, a paper card is issued with the difference in balance.
 Bus transfers cost an additional $0.25, and must be requested and paid for upon boarding the bus.
-These transfers are valid for two hours after issue and can be used on Suffolk County Transit connecting routes, or to Nassau Inter-County Express (NICE) connecting routes with a special transfer request slip (transfers to NICE require payment of a "step-up" fare).
-You can use transfers from MTA NYC Bus, NICE Bus, HART, other Long Island/NYC area bus companies.
-Metro Cards are also allowed with dispatch notice.
+These transfers are valid for two hours after issue and can be used on Suffolk County Transit connecting routes, Huntington Area Rapid Transit (HART) or to Nassau Inter-County Express (NICE) connecting routes.
+Transfers from SCT to NICE require payment of an additional $0.25 "step-up" fare while transferring from NICE to SCT does not.